ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sa/veeam-cr-sa-vp.md

 When you use a VM based backup proxy:

 * If the production environment is not on {{site.data.keyword.cloud_notm}}, then the most efficient transport mode depends on the storage architecture.
-* If the production environment is on {{site.data.keyword.cloud_notm}} and the vCenter Server instance is using NFS, then Direct NFS access mode is the most efficient.
+* If the production environment is on {{site.data.keyword.cloud_notm}} and the {{site.data.keyword.vcf-auto}} instance is using NFS, then Direct NFS access mode is the most efficient.
-* If the production environment is on {{site.data.keyword.cloud_notm}} and the vCenter Server instance is using vSAN, then the Virtual appliance (HotAdd) is the most efficient.
+* If the production environment is on {{site.data.keyword.cloud_notm}} and the {{site.data.keyword.vcf-auto-short}} instance is using vSAN, then the Virtual appliance (HotAdd) is the most efficient.

 ## Backup proxy in the immutable backup solution architecture
 {: #veeam-cr-sa-vp-ib}